-where $\nu,\mu$ represent atoms in different subtices, $i,j$ is different lattice point, $\mathbf{e^\nu_i}$ is the magnetic orientation of $i$th atom at $\nu$ subtice.
-The $\mathcal{J}_{i,j}^{\nu\mu}$ is calculated via the energy difference due to infinitesimal change of magnetic direction, as formued by Lichtenstein\cite{Liechtenstein_1987}.
+The magnetic exchange energy($\mathcal{J}^{\nu\mu}_{ij}$) was calculated to understand the properties of magnetic interactions.
+The Heisenberg model is defined as, where $\nu,\mu$ represent atoms in different sublattices, $i, j$ is a different lattice point, $\mathbf{e}^\nu_i$ is the magnetic orientation of $i^{th}$ atom at $\nu$ sublattices.
+The $\mathcal{J}_{i,j}^{\nu\mu}$ is calculated by the energy difference due to an infinitesimal change of magnetic direction, as formulated by Lichtenstein \cite{Liechtenstein_1987}.